romaintilhac/romaintilhac.github.io/menu/research.md

 ### Deep differentiation of arc magmas

-Characterizing the nature and composition of magmatic products (and their metamorphic and metasomatic overprints) in the sub-arc mantle and lower crust to constrain (1) the impact of fluid-melt-rock interaction on the evolution of arc magmas and (2) the impact of their potential recycling on the dynamics and magmatism of the convective mantle.
+Characterizing the nature and composition of magmatic products (and their metamorphic and metasomatic overprints) in the sub-arc mantle and lower crust to constrain:
+- the impact of fluid-melt-rock interaction on the evolution of arc magmas;
+- the impact of their potential recycling on the dynamics and magmatism of the convective mantle.

 ### High-temperature radiogenic isotope geochemistry